-B2-NTX™ is an acronym for Bridge to Naltrexone-assisted Treatment (TX is short for treatment).
+B2-NTX™ is an acronym for Buprenorphine (or any opioid) to Naltrexone-assisted Treatment (TX is short for treatment).
 It’s a new protocol* specifically for battling opioid use disorder.
-B2-NTX consists of three distinct phases of treatment, management and recovery that can, in many cases, reduce opioid withdrawal misery, provide a level of overdose protection**, followed by Cognitive Behavioral Therapy (CBT) and recovery support for opioid use disorder (heroin, prescription pain killers).
+B2-NTX consists of three distinct phases of treatment, management and recovery that can, in many cases, reduce opioid withdrawal misery, provide a level of overdose protection**, followed by Cognitive Behavioral Therapy (CBT) and recovery support for opioid use disorder (heroin, prescription painkillers).
 Naltrexone is an opioid antagonist that has been around for decades.
 It is not a controlled substance.
 See FAQ page for more details on naltrexone.

 Medication-assisted treatment (MAT) is becoming more popular in the fight against opioid and alcohol addictions.
 MAT refers to the use of medications and therapy to treat addiction.
 Within MAT, there are three medications commonly used.
 Those are methadone, buprenorphine (Suboxone is brand that uses buprenorphine), and naltrexone (Revia, Vivitrol, Naltrexone implants).
 Buprenorphine is the most popular MAT medication used currently and it has benefits in certain patient populations, but it is also an opioid and many patients eventually want to stop taking it.
 Getting off of buprenorphine, methadone, or any opioids can be very difficult due to the need for detox prior to getting on an opioid blocker such as naltrexone.
 Many times, the fear of opioid withdrawals alone can deter individuals from seeking treatment to wean from opioids completely.
 This is where the B2-NTX protocol can help many who wish to transition to naltrexone-assisted treatment.
 B2-NTX uses no addictive medications and includes essential Cognitive Behavioral Therapy (CBT) which is often needed for stable, lasting recovery from opioid addiction coupled with long term peer recovery support.
 Below are the three general phases of B2-NTX in more detail.